tlk00/BitMagic/README.md

 - set algebraic operations on compressed BLOBs (on the fly deserialization with set-algebraic function)
 - statistical algorithms to efficiently construct similarity and distance metrics, measure similarity between bit-vectors, integer sets and compressed BLOBs
-- operations with rank: population count distances on bit-vector
+- operations with rank: population count distances on bit-vector.
+Rank-Select operations are often used in succinct data structures.
 - sparse vector(s) for native int types using bit transposition and separate compression of bit-plains, with support of NULL values (unassigned) for construction of in-memory columnar structures.
 Bit-transposed sparse vectors can be used for on-the fly compression of astronomical, molecular biology or other data,